Project

 Forests for Life is dedicated to restoring forest and woodland ecosystems, effectively manage critical catchment areas, and improving the lives of communities who rely on forest resources across Sub-Saharan Africa.
 In partnership with the Platbos Forest Reserve in the Western Cape of South Africa, the Greenpop Foundation has been reforesting and restoring Africa's southernmost forest since 2011.
 This work serves to restore forest habitat for many incredible species including the Cape Leopard.

-Platbos Reserve, a relic forest with trees of over 1000 years of age, is vulnerable to runaway fires.
-Indigenous forests are rare and endangered ecosystems covering less than 0.05% of the Western Cape, and contain a wealth of biodiversity within its ancient embrace.
+Platbos Reserve, a relic forest with trees of over 1,000 years of age, is vulnerable to runaway fires.
+Indigenous forests are rare and endangered ecosystems covering less than 0.05% of the Western Cape, which contain a wealth of biodiversity within their ancient embrace.
 The protection of the established forest, and the restoration of historically forested land back to forests, is of utmost importance in ensuring the continued survival of Africa's Southernmost Forest.

 Conservation Problem Statement:

 The Platbos Conservation Trust, through its Platbos Forest Restoration Project, aims to protect and restore the forest landscape in the Platbos Forest Reserve.
-This project, which was initiated in 2006 following significant wildfires in the Uilkraal Valley, includes activities to clear the alien vegetation which poses a fire threat to the forest and to reforest degraded forest patches with indigenous trees.
+This project, which was initiated in 2006 following significant wildfires in the Uilenkraal Valley, includes activities to clear the alien vegetation, which poses a fire threat to the forest, and to reforest degraded forest patches with indigenous trees.
 In this way, not only is the fire risk to the forest reduced, but the forest itself, and the biodiversity it supports, is reintroduced back into the landscape.

 Project Target Areas